Must be experienced and have a clean drivers license. Board up position for emergency service is also

 Glaziers typically enter the occupation with a high school diploma and learn their trade through an apprenticeship or on-the-job training.

-Connecticut and Florida are the only two states to require glaziers to have a license; check with your state for more information.
-Licensure requirements typically include passing a test, completing an apprenticeship, and possessing a combination of education and work experience.
+Some states may require glaziers to have a license; check with your state for more information.
+Licensure requirements typically include passing a test and possessing a combination of education and work experience.

 Balance.
-Glaziers need a good sense of balance while handling large panes of glass or while working on ladders and scaffolding to minimize the risk of falling.
+Glaziers need a good sense of balance while handling large panes of glass or while working on ladders or scaffolds.

 Hand–eye coordination.
 Glaziers must be able to cut glass precisely.
 As a result, a steady hand is needed to cut the correct size and shape in the field.

 Physical stamina.
-Glaziers must be on their feet and move heavy pieces of glass most of the day.
+Glaziers work on their feet and move heavy pieces of glass most of the day.
 They need to be able to hold glass in place until it can be fully secured.

 Physical strength.
 Glaziers must often lift heavy pieces of glass for hanging.
 Physical strength, therefore, is important for the occupation.

-The starting pay for apprentices is about 40 percent of what fully trained glaziers make, receiving pay increases as they learn to do more.
-Glaziers who work at great heights may be eligible for hazard-premium pay.
+The starting pay for apprentices is less than what fully trained glaziers make.
+They receive more pay as they learn to do more.
+Glaziers who work at heights may be eligible for hazard pay.

 Most glaziers work full time.

-Employment of glaziers is projected to grow 4 percent through 2024, slower than the average for all occupations.
+Employment of glaziers is projected to grow 11 percent over the next ten years, faster than the average for all occupations.

 Demand for glaziers stems both from new construction and the need to repair and replace windows and other glass in existing buildings.
-The availability of prefabricated windows that carpenters and general contractors can install is expected to moderate employment growth of glaziers.
+The availability of prefabricated windows that carpenters and construction laborers can install is expected to moderate the employment growth of glaziers.

 Job opportunities should be good because of growth in the construction industries.
 Workers will also be needed to replace the glaziers who leave the occupation each year.